Claim for a revised decision concerning a decision made by the municipality or a municipal body

 The authority or body must look at the requests made in the claim and do something about them if necessary.
 In any case, its reply to the claim must be well justified.
-If the authority in this connection finds errors in the facts or procedures of the decision or spelling errors, it must correct them without being asked to do so.
+If the authority finds errors in the facts or spelling errors in the decision in this connection, it must correct them.

-If the authority or body accepts the claim, it must cancel the original decision fully or in part, or replace it with a new decision.
+If the authority or body accepts the claim, it usually cancels the original decision or issues a new decision to replace it.